CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/IamAppRegistration.md

 `func (o *IamAppRegistration) UnsetAccount()`

 UnsetAccount ensures that no value is present for Account, not even an explicit nil
+### GetClientApplication

+`func (o *IamAppRegistration) GetClientApplication() IamAbstractClientApplicationRelationship`

+GetClientApplication returns the ClientApplication field if non-nil, zero value otherwise.

+### GetClientApplicationOk

+`func (o *IamAppRegistration) GetClientApplicationOk() (*IamAbstractClientApplicationRelationship, bool)`

+GetClientApplicationOk returns a tuple with the ClientApplication field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetClientApplication

+`func (o *IamAppRegistration) SetClientApplication(v IamAbstractClientApplicationRelationship)`

+SetClientApplication sets ClientApplication field to given value.

+### HasClientApplication

+`func (o *IamAppRegistration) HasClientApplication() bool`

+HasClientApplication returns a boolean if a field has been set.

+### SetClientApplicationNil

+`func (o *IamAppRegistration) SetClientApplicationNil(b bool)`

+ SetClientApplicationNil sets the value for ClientApplication to be an explicit nil

+### UnsetClientApplication
+`func (o *IamAppRegistration) UnsetClientApplication()`

+UnsetClientApplication ensures that no value is present for ClientApplication, not even an explicit nil
 ### GetOauthTokens

 `func (o *IamAppRegistration) GetOauthTokens() []IamOAuthTokenRelationship`